DKU-StarLab/leveldb-study/tuning/README.md

-# Tune LevelDB Options for Real-World Workload
+# Tune LevelDB Options for YCSB

-## LevelDB options tuning contest for real-world workload
+## LevelDB options tuning contest for YCSB
 1. Study the db options and their relationships.
 2. Analyze workloads such as key/value size and key/operations distribution.
 3. Hypothesize the best option set and verify it by experiment.